 In preparation for Brexit, Graeme and Sir Adrian Smith advised the UK Science Minister on frameworks for international collaboration in R&D. The Government published their report in 2019.
 Graeme advised the House of Lords Science and Technology Committee during their extensive inquiries into Brexit and, more recently, industrial strategy.
 He led research policy reviews for the Scottish Funding Council, Welsh Government and Universities Wales.

 Graeme is a member of the Council of Research England.
-He is on the Board of the National Physical Laboratory and Chair of NPL’s Science and Technology Advisory Council.
+He chairs the Board of NPL Management Ltd which oversees the National Physical Laboratory.
 Previous appointments include chair of the Campaign for Science and Engineering, trustee of the Association of Medical Research Charities and member of the Council of CERN.

 Graeme began his career at the National Engineering Laboratory.
 He has a BSc in Physics and a PhD in Mechanical Engineering.
 He is a Fellow of the Royal Society of Edinburgh, Fellow of the Institute of Physics, Fellow of the Institution of Engineering and Technology and a Chartered Engineer.

 Bob is an independent Technology and Policy Advisor.
 Prior to that he was BP’s Vice President for Research & Innovation for BP’s global Formulated Products (Fuels and Lubricants) Technology.
 He also served as BP’s technology policy advisor for the UK and EU.
 Bob joined BP in 1987 from Durham University having earlier completed his PhD at Cambridge University.

 Rosalind leads on NCUB’s policy programmes, as well as member engagement, communications and public affairs.
 Prior to joining NCUB, Rosalind worked as a Director at the University of Bedfordshire and researcher at Universities UK.